unccd/Prais4-reporting-manual/SO1.md

 #### Step 3: Map land cover changes for SOC change estimation

 This step is required if a modified tier 1 or a tier 2 approach is adopted.
 Changes in SOC stocks over time are modeled using land cover conversion coefficients as proxies for land use, meaning that accurate identification of land cover transitions is essential for reliable results.

 For the default dataset used in SOC stock change estimation, seven land cover classes, adapted from the IPCC land use categories, are used.
 The information on the changes in land cover over time is derived from the ESA-CCI default land cover dataset.
 Default conversion coefficients are available allowing for estimation of SOC changes.
 Parties may decide to use a custom land cover legend.
 In this case they should answer “Yes” to the opening question on the form and the subsequent tables will be dynamically updated with the custom land cover classes, replacing the default UNCCD seven classes.
 However, nationally determined conversion coefficients will be required.

-When possible countries may prefer to use national land cover maps.
+When possible, countries may prefer to use national land cover maps.
 However, in order to apply the default SOC conversion coefficients, the land cover classifications must be aligned with the seven default categories.
 If a country has nationally determined SOC conversion coefficients for the national land cover legend, then it is acceptable to use additional land cover categories.
 Further refinements can be achieved through subnational stratification, where conversion coefficients vary based on subnational regions.

 #### Step 4: Estimate changes in SOC stocks